Sahaj-2606/Netflix-Customer-Churn-Analysis/README.md

 This project focuses on identifying the critical drivers of customer churn within a subscription-based service.
 By leveraging a dataset of 5,000 records, I developed an end-to-end machine learning pipeline to preprocess data, engineer relevant features, and predict subscriber retention.
 The objective was to translate complex model outputs into actionable insights that support strategic business decision-making.

-## 📈 Dashboard Preview

-*(Replace the URL below with your actual image address after uploading the screenshot to your repo)*

 ## 🛠️ Technical Stack

 * **Languages:** Python